foobar167/junkyard/ReadMe.md

    09. [Advanced zoom](zoom_advanced3.py)

-Advanced zoom for images of various types from small to huge up to several GB
+Advanced zoom for images of various formats and sizes from small to huge up to several GB.

 ![Advanced zoom](data/2019.01.03-advanced-zoom.png)